List of IGPX characters: Other team members

 The coach of Team Satomi.
 Andrei practices an almost "zen" coaching style, in which he appears to be doing very little and motivates the team primarily with cryptic comments and instructions.
-The other team members do not know about Andrei's past prior to his joining team Satomi, apparently as a result of Andrei's contracts with unknown persons, but a promise that Andrei makes to Takeshi suggests that he could have connections with or be Rocket G. It was recently revealed that he is actually the Rocket himself and used to race with Sir Hamgra of Team Velshtein.
+The other team members do not know about Andrei's past prior to his joining Team Satomi, apparently as a result of Andrei's contracts with unknown persons.
+However, a promise that Andrei makes to Takeshi suggests that he could have connections with or be Rocket G. It was later revealed that he is the Rocket and used to race with Sir Hamgra of Team Velshtein.
 He substitutes for Amy after she is injured during Satomi's race against White Snow, and plays Midfielder during their matches against Velshtein and Skylark.
-Despite being way out of practice, he manages to hold his own during the races and even manages to surprise a few people.
-It is noted, however, that despite his pacifistic coaching style, he's not above using some 'questionable' tactics on the field; he intentionally spins out his mech and crashes into and destroys two of Velshtein's mechs during the speed round of their race to ensure that Satomi does not lose.
-He has a wife and a daughter, but they had left him; recently, however, due to his more positive lifestyle gained from coaching Team Satomi, they have come back and are living together once more.
+Despite being out of practice, he surprises people by managing to hold his own during the races.
+It is noted, however, that despite his pacifistic coaching style, he is not above using 'questionable' tactics on the field; he intentionally spins out his mech and crashes into and destroys two of Velshtein's mechs during the speed round of their race to ensure that Satomi does not lose.
+He has a wife and a daughter, but they left him; however, due to his more positive lifestyle gained from coaching Team Satomi, they have returned and are living together once more.